 Mr. Hooper described NIPSCO's derivation of its proposed revenue allocation.
-He stated that NIPSCO began with a fully allocated cost of service study and then developed rates for NIPSCO's Rate 831 customers at parity utilizing the proposed industrial service structure and allocating 184.556 MWs of demand at the meter to the industrial class.
+He stated that NIPSCO began with a fully allocated cost of service study ("ACOSS") and then developed rates for NIPSCO's Rate 831 customers at parity utilizing the proposed industrial service structure and allocating 184.556 MW of demand at the meter to the industrial class.
 NIPSCO then allocated the additional revenue requirement from this case over all customer classes equally, resulting in a rate increase for all other customer classes of 11.76%.
-He stated that NIPSCO proposed the methodology to avoid rate shock to its Residential customers.
-He testified that if not for the mitigation, the rate increase would be approximately 32.2% for Residential customers.
+He stated that this methodology was chosen to avoid rate shock to its Residential customers and that if not for the mitigation, the rate increase would be approximately 32.2% for Residential customers.

 Mr. Hooper provided an overview of NIPSCO's proposed rate design.
-He stated that NIPSCO had three overall policy objectives in the development of the rates proposed in this proceeding: (1) restructure the industrial rate classes to accommodate the large industrial customers that want to reduce their dependence on NIPSCO generation; (2) moderate rate shock for the other rate classes; and (3) ensure that rate design calculations are simple and transparent.
+He stated that NIPSCO had three overall policy objectives in the development of its proposed rates: (1) restructure the industrial rate classes to accommodate the large industrial customers that want to reduce their dependence on NIPSCO generation; (2) moderate rate shock for the other rate classes; and (3) ensure rate design calculations are simple and transparent.
 With regard to its Residential customer charge, he testified NIPSCO proposes to take a relatively small step towards further fixed-variable alignment.
 Specifically, NIPSCO proposes to increase the customer charge that applies to residential and small commercial customers in a manner that simply improves recovery of the fixed costs to serve the customer and billing functions for customers.
 He testified the proposed residential customer charge of \$17 per month would improve that alignment.
-He explained that based upon a full allocation of costs in the allocated cost of service study, the customer costs alone support a charge of \$21.47 and including the full fixed cost of the transmission and distribution system would support \$49.76.
-He stated that those costs above \$17 are still recovered through a variable charge, or the energy charge.
-However, noting that the currently-effective monthly customer charge is \$14, in the spirit of gradualism, a \$17 per customer per month is an appropriate step through this rate case.
+He explained that based upon a full allocation of costs in the ACOSS, the customer costs alone support a charge of \$21.47 and including the full fixed cost of the transmission and distribution system would support \$49.76.
+He stated that those costs above \$17 are still recovered through a variable charge.
+However, noting that the currently effective monthly customer charge is \$14, in the spirit of gradualism, a \$17 per customer per month charge is an appropriate step.

 Mr. Hooper testified NIPSCO is proposing to increase its revenues by \$21.4 million.
 He stated that a return equivalent to the weighted average cost of capital ("WACC") as applied to the net book value of NIPSCO Electric's assets reflects a fair return on the fair value of NIPSCO's used and useful property.
-This represents an overall increase of 1.4%, to be allocated among NIPSCO's customers according to the rate design and cost of service study sponsored by Dr. Gaske and incorporated into the proposed tariffs sponsored by Mr. Westerhausen.
-He testified that NIPSCO collaborated with its stakeholders prior to making its filing by reaching out, sharing information, and soliciting their input on key issues.
-He stated the Company met numerous times with the representatives of the settling parties to its last electric rate case filing over the past few months to educate them on this filing and the issues driving it, as well as to listen to any suggestions or concerns they might have.
+This represents an overall increase of 1.4% to be allocated among NIPSCO's customers according to the rate design and COSS sponsored by Dr. Gaske and incorporated into the proposed tariffs sponsored by Mr. Westerhausen.
+He testified that NIPSCO collaborated with its stakeholders prior to making its filing including numerous meetings with the representatives of the settling parties to its last electric rate case to inform them about this filing and the issues driving it and to listen to any suggestions or concerns.
 Mr. Hooper testified NIPSCO seeks to promote simplicity, transparency, and collaboration with its stakeholders, respond to customers' needs, and reach a balanced set of proposals that is fair and reasonable.